elifftosunn/Bert-Bank-Model/README.md

 # Bert-Bank-Model

-You can use the "bert-bank-model" model the Hugging Face by clicking on the icon.
+By clicking on the icon, you can use the "bert-bank-model" model over the Hugging Face.

 <a href="https://huggingface.co/elifftosunn/Bert-Bank-Model" target="blank"><img align="center" src="https://huggingface.co/landing/assets/transformers-docs/huggingface_logo.svg"></a>